Cistron/cistron.github.io/splats/hpc1.md

 In order to log onto cirrus, start your terminal application of choice (e.g. Git Bash for Windows or Terminal.app on MacOS) and execute the following command.

-**All the example commands use my username - `mbaron`.
-Make sure to replace it with your username.**
+**Note: All the example commands use my username** - `mbaron`. **Make sure to replace it with your username whenever you see it.**

 ```bash
 ssh mbaron@login.cirrus.ac.uk
 ```

 You will be asked to confirm the host authenticity by typing `yes` (and hitting enter).
-This will add `login.cirrus.ac.uk` to your lists of known hosts (in `~/.ssh/known_hosts`).
+This will add `login.cirrus.ac.uk` to your lists of known hosts.

 Following this, you will be prompted to enter the password you picked up from the Tier 2 SAFE.
-As we copied this into the clipboard, you can just paste it here.
-On a Mac, use `Cmd+V`, on the Windows GitBash this won't work; by default paste is set to right-click.
+As you copied this into the clipboard, you can just paste it here.

 **Please note!
 The password cursor won't move.
 No matter how much you type or paste!**